 CMS has established a set timeframe to roll out formal guidelines for Liability Medicare Set-Asides (LMSAs) in 2019.
 Plaintiff attorneys must develop Medicare compliance protocols for their law firms to avoid exposing them to liability from legal malpractice pitfalls.
 Plaintiff attorneys must go on the offensive regarding Medicare Secondary Payer (MSP) compliance issues, including lien resolution and potential Medicare set-aside issues.
-In addition to reading the guidance below, be sure to sign up for Synergy’s first Third Thursday webinar of the year titled, Liability Medicare Set-Asides (LMSAs) 2019 Update & Medicare Advantage (Part C).
+In addition to reading the guidance below, be sure to watch Synergy’s first Third Thursday webinar of the year titled, Liability Medicare Set-Asides (LMSAs) 2019 Update & Medicare Advantage (Part C).

 Start Early—Identify Medicare Beneficiaries ASAP

 It is critical to identify exactly what benefits your client is receiving before the resolution of their case.
 The best time to confirm public benefits eligibility is during the intake of the case.
 In addition to a detailed client interview, a copy of all health insurance cards and award letters outlining benefits received should be requested.
 That way, appropriate Medicare Secondary Payer (MSP) compliance or other planning can be undertaken prior to resolution of the case.

 In order to be eligible for Medicare benefits, the plaintiff must fall into one of the following categories:

 - They are age 65 or older, a US citizen and have worked for at least 10 years, earning 40 credits.